-The Atlantic team of Muscular Dystrophy Canada will host the 4th Atlantic Family Retreat in the Fall of 2017 at the wonderful Camp Brigadoon in Aylesford Lake, NS.
+The Atlantic team of Muscular Dystrophy Canada will host the 4th Atlantic Family Retreat from September 22nd to September 24th, 2017 at the wonderful Camp Brigadoon in Aylesford Lake, NS.

 This event focuses on family time and peer support opportunities, ensuring these are the core of the activities chosen for the weekend.
 Families enjoy favourite outdoor pursuits such as the “Big Canoe”, fishing dockside, and camp fires each night.

 Lawton’s Home Health is our presenting sponsor and their staff will be active on site for the weekend event.
 Cindie Smith of Caregivers Nova Scotia will be on-site for a session focused on caregivers.
 And more sessions to be announced